 The executive director shall issue a written notice of determination to the person who files an appeal under subdivision 2.
 The notice of determination must be delivered by certified mail to the address to which the most recent benefit payment was sent or, if that address is that of a financial institution, to the last known address of the person.
 The notice of determination shall include the following:

 (1) a statement of the reasons for the determination;

-(a) If a covered pension plan decides to terminate a benefit that is being paid to a person, before terminating the benefit, the chief administrative officer must, in addition to the other procedures prescribed in this section, provide the individual with written notice of the pending benefit termination by certified mail.
-The notice must explain the reason for the pending benefit termination.
-The person must be given an opportunity to explain, in writing, in person, by telephone, or by e-mail, the reasons that the benefit should not be terminated.
+(a) If the executive director's determination will terminate a benefit that is being paid to a person, the notice of determination must also state that the person has the opportunity to explain, in writing, in person, by telephone, or by e-mail, the reasons that the benefit should not be terminated.

 (a) All evidence, including all records, documents, and affidavits in the possession of the covered pension plan of which the covered pension plan desires to avail itself and be considered by the governing board, and all evidence which the petitioner wishes to present to the governing board, including any evidence which would otherwise be classified by law as "private," must be made part of the hearing record.

 (a) The governing board shall hold a timely hearing on a petition for review as part of a regularly scheduled board meeting, or as part of a special meeting if so scheduled.
 All governing board members who participate in the decision-making process must be familiar with the record.
 The governing board shall make its decision on a petition solely on the record as submitted and on the proceedings of the hearing.

-(d) If a petitioner who received timely notice of a scheduled hearing fails to appear, the governing board may nevertheless hear the petition and issue a decision.
+(c) If a petitioner who received timely notice of a scheduled hearing fails to appear, the governing board may nevertheless hear the petition and issue a decision.

-Copyright © 2017 by the Revisor of Statutes, State of Minnesota.
+Copyright © 2018 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.